grafana/tempo/docs/sources/tempo/traceql/metrics-queries/functions.md

 ```
 { name = "GET /:endpoint" } | min_over_time(duration) by (span.http.target)
+This example computes the minimum duration for each `http.target` of all spans named `"GET /:endpoint"`
 ```

 Any numerical attribute on the span is fair game.

 ```
 { name = "GET /:endpoint" } | min_over_time(span.http.status_code)
+This example computes the minimum status code value of all spans named `"GET /:endpoint"`.
 ```

 ## The `max_over_time` function